StrongVPN Full Review: Is It Really Strong?

 3. Kill switch

-Long explanation: The kill switch feature protects your IP address from being exposed in case your VPN stopped working for some reason.
+Long explanation: The kill switch feature protects your IP address from being exposed in case your VPN stops working for some reason.
 It also prevents any possible leak of your information by disconnecting your device from the internet.
 The two major information leaks it prevents are IP leaks and DNS leaks.
 StrongVPN kill switch works perfectly, protecting users from both.

 4. RAM-based servers